CompDiff: Hierarchical Compositional Diffusion for Fair and Zero-Shot Intersectional Medical Image Generation: Conclusion

 \section{Conclusion}

-We present CompDiff, a simple and intuitive hierarchical intersectional conditioning framework for fair medical image diffusion inspired by the intuition of compositionality.
-By modifying representation structure rather than optimization weights, our method enables compositional generalization to rare demographic intersections and improves both generative fidelity and downstream fairness.
-Future work will explore more sophisticated conditioning mechanisms, such as graph-based interaction modeling or other structured representations.
-While CompDiff improves subgroup equity, several limitations remain.
-First, fairness evaluation relies on quantitative metrics rather than clinical expert assessment.
-Second, hierarchical composition assumes structured demographic attributes, and does not extend to continuous or unstructured attributes.
-Finally, although zero-shot intersectional generalization improves, performance still degrades relative to well-represented groups, indicating that representation-level solutions do not fully eliminate data imbalance.
+We present CompDiff, a hierarchical intersectional conditioning framework for fair medical image diffusion.
+By modifying representation structure rather than optimization weights, it enables compositional generalization to rare demographic intersections while improving generative fidelity and downstream fairness.
+Limitations remain: fairness evaluation relies on quantitative metrics rather than clinical expert assessment; hierarchical composition assumes structured demographic attributes and does not extend to continuous ones; and although zero-shot generalization improves, performance still degrades relative to well-represented groups, so representation-level solutions do not fully eliminate data imbalance.
 Future work will explore richer conditioning such as graph-based interaction modeling.